TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Inline/Examples.rst

 record A is related to B and C, B doesn't have to be related to C.

-.. include:: /Images/Rst/InlineMnSymetric11Branches.rst.txt
+.. include:: /Images/Rst/InlineMnSymmetric11Branches.rst.txt

-Record 11 is symetrically related to record 1 but not to 6
+Record 11 is symmetrically related to record 1 but not to 6

 The main table :php:`tx_styleguide_inline_mnsymmetric` has a field storing the inline relation, here: :php:`branches`.

-.. include:: /CodeSnippets/InlineMnSymetricBranches.rst.txt
+.. include:: /CodeSnippets/InlineMnSymmetricBranches.rst.txt

-Records of the main table can than have a symetric relationship to each other using the intermediate table :php:`tx_styleguide_inline_mnsymmetric_mm`.
+Records of the main table can than have a symmetric relationship to each other using the intermediate table :php:`tx_styleguide_inline_mnsymmetric_mm`.

 The intermediate table stores the uids of both sides of the relation in :php:`hotelid` and :php:`branchid`.
 Furthermore custom sorting can be defined in both directions.

-.. include:: /CodeSnippets/Manual/InlineMnSymetricMm.rst.txt
+.. include:: /CodeSnippets/Manual/InlineMnSymmetricMm.rst.txt

 .. note::
    :ts:`TCAdefaults.<table>.pid = <page id>` can be used to define the pid of new child records.
 Thus, it's possible to